openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 [0,1] element, prob = 0.716309,    (852,187)-(983,520)
 The resulting image was saved in the file: hello_reshape_ssd_output.bmp

-This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+This sample is an API example, for any performance measurements use the dedicated benchmark_app tool
 ```

 ## See Also